eagle840/killercoda-labs/MLflow/step1.md

 Now run the same mlflow run again, with different parameters (eg: .45 and .55)

+## compare model parameters

-Go back into the UI, and select all three runs, and click on compare.
+Go back into the UI, and tick the check boxs againt all three runs, and click on compare.
 This will give you an analyical comparison of the runs.